Privacy Ratings

 Poor (0-20)

 Products that score a "poor" are not necessarily unsafe, but they have a higher number of privacy problems than the "average" product.
-Similarly, products that score "best" are not necessarily problem-free, but had relatively fewer problems compared with other products.
+Similarly, products that score "best" are not necessarily problem-free, but have relatively fewer problems compared with other products.